 Painting the trunk of the tree with a 50-50 mix of interior white latex paint and water can help protect the suddenly exposed trunk from sunscald.

-that may be resistant to Verticillium Wilt (according to the University of California): crabapples, birch, citrus, cedar, dogwood, figs, oaks, pines, pears, sycamore or walnut.
+If the tree does not recover, consider removing it and planting a tree species that may be resistant to Verticillium Wilt (according to the University of California): crabapples, birch, citrus, cedar, dogwood, figs, oaks, pines, pears, sycamore or walnut.

 For added insurance, covering the infected area formerly occupied by the tree with a sheet of clear plastic for six weeks during summer can solarize the soil, killing off this pathogen to a depth of a few inches.
 It's not a cure-all before planting a new tree, but it can help.